-Agricultural properties are particularly protected in Poland, and there are several restrictions to their purchase, unless the land is designated as non-agricultural in the zoning plan.10 A perpetual usufruct right may also impose certain restrictions on property development.11
+Agricultural properties are particularly protected in Poland, and there are several restrictions to their purchase, unless the land is designated as non-agricultural in the zoning plan.11 A perpetual usufruct right may also impose certain restrictions on property development.12

 During the construction process investors should obtain certain permits (in most cases environmental, zoning, building and occupancy permits).
-The hotel itself has to fulfil certain sanitary, construction and fire-prevention obligations, as well as offer particular services specified by law to be classified and categorised by the authority as a star hotel, which allows for the entry into the hotels register required to commence hotel activity.12 The public list of buildings classified as hotels is maintained by the Ministry for Tourism and can be found on the website.
+The hotel itself has to fulfil certain sanitary, construction and fire-prevention obligations, as well as offer particular services specified by law to be classified and categorised by the authority as a star hotel, which allows for the entry into the hotels register required to commence hotel activity.13 The public list of buildings classified as hotels is maintained by the Ministry for Development, Labour and Technology and can be found on the website turystyka.gov.pl.

 Polish hoteliers in cities often use outsourcing as a way to reduce costs and as a business model (in particular, cleaning, maintenance of green areas and recreational facilities, washing, security, monitoring, IT, HR and accounting services, as well as food supplies).
 Agreements with service providers should ensure that all staff are highly qualified (specific features of staff or equipment used should be indicated, e.g., good command of foreign languages, experience with working with hotel clients).

-By way of example, this year, Dom Zdrojowy sp. z o.o., a four-star hotel located in Jastarnia at the Polish seaside, leased its assets for 10 years.
-Under the lease, the hotel's character must remain unchanged, and the lessee has assumed all contractual relationships, (i.e., continuing to work with the hotel's current employees as in this case the lease is treated as a transfer of the workplace).20
+By way of example, in 2019, Dom Zdrojowy sp. z o.o., a four-star hotel located in Jastarnia at the Polish seaside, leased its assets for 10 years.
+Under the lease, the hotel's character must remain unchanged, and the lessee has assumed all contractual relationships, (i.e., continuing to work with the hotel's current employees as in this case the lease is treated as a transfer of the workplace).21

 Intellectual property and branding